gillian-modlists/gillian-modlists.github.io/docs/the_elder_scrolls_v_skyrim_special_edition.md

 ## Essentials { data-search-exclude }
 !!! warning "About the 'Anniversary Edition' and 'Special Edition'"
     You may have noticed mods point them out as different things, and you can assume that the thing sold on Steam/GOG is reflecting that aswell.
 It does not.

     The "Anniversary Edition" is the **latest** build of the game, you get it independently of which edition you bought.
+Also called as the `1.6` version of the game.

     The "Special Edition" is the **old** build of the game that is no longer supplied officially.
 You can [downgrade](https://www.nexusmods.com/skyrimspecialedition/mods/57618) it if some mod requires specifically the old Special Edition build.
 Otherwise, stick to the "Anniversary Edition" versions of the mods.
+Also called as the `1.5` version of the game.

 !!! info ""
     ### [Skyrim Script Extender (SKSE)](https://skse.silverlock.org/) { data-search-exclude }